OverPoweredDev/Authentication-Reimagined/README.md

 ![Banner](banner.png)

-Second Place Winner for the UIDAI Hackathon 2021 by Team 202 ACCEPTED

 ## Theme 2 : Problem Statement 4
 ### 100% Authentication success in Rural India

+Second Place Winner for the UIDAI Hackathon 2021 by Team 202 ACCEPTED.
+Our Project was to develop 2 Applications for Verification and Authentication of identity using Aadhaar biometrics on mobile devices.

 <br>